demandsupply/odin-landing-a-page/README.md

 # odin-landing-a-page
-Create a webpage using flexboxes, box models and styles
+Create a webpage using all the instruments learned until now.
+This includes flexboxes, box models and styling.